rahelbeloch/meta-learning-gnns/README.md

 ## Running Code

 We use [Hydra](https://hydra.cc/docs/intro/) as a configuration system.
-All scripts in `/main/` can be ran from the command line, using the Hydra syntax.
+All scripts in `/main/` can be run from the command line, using the Hydra syntax.
 For example,

 ```bash
 python -u evaluate.py \